High-Quality Axions from Higher-Form Symmetries in Extra Dimensions: Gravitational Considerations

 \section{Gravitational Considerations}

 The axion quality problem is often framed in terms of global symmetry-breaking effects from quantum gravity.
 Although the effects we have considered in our 5D toy model are all field-theoretic in nature, they may be used to infer the size of expected corrections to the extra-dimensional axion potential from quantum gravity via various forms of the Weak Gravity Conjecture (WGC)~\cite{Arkani-Hamed:2006emk,delaFuente:2014aca, Heidenreich:2015wga, Cordova:2022rer}.
 While many of the WGC-induced connections between the extra-dimensional axion quality problem and quantum gravity expectations have been drawn elsewhere, they dovetail nicely with the present classification.
+Similarly, the Completeness Hypothesis imposes requirements on the spectrum of states in our theory, and these requirements in turn determine how the electric and magnetic higher-form symmetries associated with the axion gauge field are broken.